Psy-Fer/gpu-basecalling-benchmarks/README.md

 In this repo, we will present a number of GPUs, benchmarked with dorado and a standard small dataset.
 We will also have benchmarks using our slow5-dorado tool, buttery-eel caller that uses dorado-server, which is what is found in MinKNOW, as well as some experimental methods, like basecalling with AMD cards.

 If you have access to a GPU that is not present in our datasets and want to help us with more data, please download the example dataset (~11GB), and run the commands with the tools given in the methods section.
-Fill out the information present in the Pull Request template, so the results can be given some further context.
+Fill out the information present in the `Submit a benchmark` issue and we will try to incorporate it into the data.

-If you have any questions, find any bugs, see something wrong, or just want to discuss something, please create an issue.
+If you have any questions, find any bugs, see something wrong, or just want to discuss something, please create a regular issue

 We hope this is helpful to the community.